The library, not present in Keats’s time and which numbers up

 The library holds many lifetime and nineteenth-century editions of the works of other Romantics and influential writers of the period including William Hazlitt, Leigh Hunt, William Godwin and Thomas Lovell Beddoes.
 There is an interesting small collection of travel and history books celebrating the ‘Grand Tour’.
 There is an impressive range of contemporary serials which contain most of the reviews of the works of the second generation Romantics published during their lifetimes and texts of works first published in periodicals.

 The library may be consulted by application to the Director, but please bear in mind that its focus is English Romanticism and that, for students and scholars based outside Italy, libraries nearer at hand may well have similar, if not identical, holdings and should be used in the first instance.
-Only two users can be accommodated at any given time and, for this reason, we also suggest that potential readers try to identify other libraries for primary texts and works of general biography.
-Books must be consulted on the premises and there is no specifically designated reading room.
+Only one user can be accommodated at any given time.
+Books must be consulted in the office, where there is a dedicated reading room providing a computer with internet access.

 If you wish to use the library please consult the guidance for users of the library.
 When you have your letter of recommendation please contact us or email (firstname.lastname@example.org) stating the nature of your research and, where possible, which books you intend to consult.
 An online library catalogue is available here.